cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

 This will execute `start.rb` with the ruby binary in `/opt/ruby/bin/ruby`

-Another use case for this would be to run a powershell script on windows.
+### Windows PowerShell scripts

+Windows PowerShell scripts get special treatment in the script plugin.
+If the script path ends with a `.ps1` extension, it gets automatically executed as if `command_prefix` was already set to `powershell`
 This can be achieved like this:

 `blueprint.yaml`
 {{< gsHighlight  yaml  >}}